CraigJPerry/home-network/1.Bootstrap/README.md

     $ cd f19
     $ mkisofs -R -J -T -v -no-emul-boot -boot-load-size4 -boot-info-table -V "Fedora 19 x86_64" -b isolinux/isolinux.bin -c isolinux/boot.cat -o ~/f19-d1.iso .

+## Installation ##

+Boot the DVD and wait until it's complete.

+The core installation DVD functionality remains intact, there's now an extra menu option (the default) to supply a kickstart file.

+This means the same DVD can still be used for other installs, the installation should be a "minimal install" anyway, we want all configuration to be tracked in ansible.